 Synopsis

 In 1971 the chairman of the Socialist Unity Party of the German Democratic Republic (GDR), Erich Honecker, introduced a new social and economic policy.
-A lack of political legitimacy had prompted Honecker to this course of action and his underlying goal was to improve the acceptance of the regime among its citizens as well as to differentiate the GDR more clearly from its western rival, the Federal Republic of Germany (FRG).
-From the outset on Honecker intended to use welfare state policy as a tool of stability and to legitimise the rule of the Socialist Unity Party in the GDR, goals very different from the traditionally accepted view of such policy.
+A lack of political legitimacy had prompted Honecker to this course of action and his underlying goal was to improve the acceptance of the regime among the citizens of the GDR as well as to differentiate the GDR more clearly from its western rival, the Federal Republic of Germany (FRG).
+From the outset, Honecker intended to use welfare state policy as a tool of stability and to legitimise the rule of the Socialist Unity Party in the GDR, goals very different from the traditionally accepted view of such policy.
 This thesis reconsiders traditional assumptions about the role of welfare provision in dictatorships.
 Welfare state policy in the GDR, it argues, was not primarily a support mechanism for those who were unfit or too old to work; instead it was instrumentalised, alongside repressive measures to maintain the political status quo of a dictatorial regime.
 By focusing on the GDR’s capital East Berlin the question whether the strategy was successful is analysed.
 The dissertation comes to the conclusion that welfare measures introduced by Honecker achieved only a short-term effect of regime stabilisation in the early 1970s and that this effect of these measures declined steadily thereafter.

 The central questions here are whether social policy measures can increase the political legitimacy and the support from the populace in a dictatorial regime and how this interacts with the repressive measures typical of a dictatorship.
 Although scholars have pondered these questions on a theoretical level, actual historical research is rare.
 This dissertation, as a case study, applies the theory to the analysis of the welfare state of the former GDR, focused on the capital Berlin.
 The city of Berlin was strongly favoured by the GDR’s leader, Erich Honecker, and received large subsidies; the goal was to make it the most modern, successful and admired city in the GDR and to show the world what East German socialism was capable of achieving.
 For this reason East Berlin presents a highly relevant regional case study.
 Archive material from major German archives and media collections has been used to this purpose; the study is based on a wide range of archive material from different sources.
 Together with secondary literature this allows for a very detailed micro historical approach and gives an accurate depiction of how welfare state policy/measures evolved from 1971 to 1989.